SciML/Catalyst.jl/README.md

  underlying set of reactions.
 - [Graphviz](https://graphviz.org/) can be used to generate and [visualize reaction network graphs](@ref ref) (reusing the Graphviz interface created in [Catlab.jl](https://algebraicjulia.github.io/Catlab.jl/stable/).)
-- Models steady states can be computed through homotopy continuation using [HomotopyContinuation.jl](https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl)
+- Model steady states can be computed through homotopy continuation using [HomotopyContinuation.jl](https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl)
  (which can find *all* steady states of systems with multiple ones), by forward ODE simulations using [SteadyStateDiffEq.jl)](https://github.com/SciML/SteadyStateDiffEq.jl), or by nonlinear systems solving using [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl).